20 by 40! Intriguing Ireland

 Given that there are few airports outside of Iceland that service Akureyri’s airport, most tourists fly into Reykjavik and travel via rental car, tour bus, or plane to Akureyri.
 While renting a car and driving through the country is something I want to do in the future, I had to take an airplane this time given my lack of time and the fact that the New Year is when the Icelandic winter peaks.
 The airport that one uses to fly to domestic airports in Iceland is not the Keflavik International Airport, but rather is a small domestic airport in Reykjavik.
 This airport is small (about six gates), efficient, and really feels more like a bus or train station.
 (Side note: the coffee and pastries in the café there are excellent).

-Most intra-country flights in Iceland are served through Air Iceland Connect, which I understand to be a subsidiary of Icelandair.
+Most intra-country flights in Iceland are served through Air Iceland Connect, which I understand to be the domestic arm of Icelandair.
 Flight prices are reasonable, and service is quite good.
 Akureyri’s airport is even smaller.
 I think it had two gates, maybe one.
 Nonetheless, I had no trouble getting a taxi to my hotel.

 My only major plans in Akureyri were to explore downtown and go on a Northern Lights tour, both of which I accomplished.
 There were a couple of snags though.
 My coworker had recommended Kristjans Bakari to me for pastries and sandwiches, and I was pumped to know that it was in walking distance from my hotel.
 However, what I didn’t know was that there are two locations, both were equidistant from my hotel and I for some reason used Apple Maps for navigation and it pointed me to the one opposite of downtown.
 The other location was fine.
 I did want lunch and it didn’t have a lunch menu, but I subsisted on a donut covered with caramel and crispy rice and coffee.